 IV.
 Cardiometabolic Risk

-Find more at Alcohol and Cardiometabolic Risk Factors.
+Find more at Alcohol and Cardiometabolic Risk.

 V. Cardiovascular Disease

 VII.
-Cardiovascular Disease Patient Deaths
+CVD Patient Deaths

 The risk of cardiovascular death dropped by 22% among those who had about two drinks daily.
 All-cause death also dropped greatly.